aeslaughter/moose/docs/content/documentation/modules/level_set/example_rotate.md

 !listing modules/level_set/examples/rotating_circle/circle_rotate.i

 ## Level Set Equation with SUPG

-Adding SUPG stabilization---set the [theory](level_set/theory.md) for details---mitigates the oscillations present in the first step, as shown in \ref{circle_rotate_supg_out}.
+Adding SUPG stabilization---set the [theory](level_set/theory.md) for details---mitigates the oscillations present in the first step, as shown in [circle_rotate_supg_out].
 Adding the SUPG stabilization is trivial simply add the time and advection SUPG kernels to the input file ([circle_rotate_supg.i](https://github.com/idaholab/moose/tree/devel/modules/level_set/examples/rotating_circle/circle_rotate_supg.i)) shown previously, the kernels block will then appear as:

-!listing modules/level_set/examples/rotating_circle/circle_rotate_supg.i block=Kernels label=False
+!listing modules/level_set/examples/rotating_circle/circle_rotate_supg.i block=Kernels

-Adding the stabilization improve the numerical solution but it suffers from a loss of conservation of the phase field variable, as discussed in the [Area Comparison](#area_comparison) section and shown in \ref{area_comparison}.
+Adding the stabilization improve the numerical solution but it suffers from a loss of conservation of the phase field variable, as discussed in the [Area Comparison](#area_comparison) section and shown in [area_comparison].

 ## Level Set Equation with Reinitialization

-Adding reinitializtion, in this case the scheme proposed by \cite{olsson2007conservative}, requires the use of the MOOSE [MultiApp](/MultiApps/index.md).
+Adding reinitializtion, in this case the scheme proposed by [cite:olsson2007conservative], requires the use of the MOOSE [MultiApp](/MultiApps/index.md).
 The enable reinitialization two input files are required: a master and sub-application.

 The master input file must add the necessary [MultiApps](/MultiApps/index.md) and [Transfers](/Transfers/index.md)